 Reality: Appraisers can have many different qualifications and designations which allow them to provide a multitude of different services including - but definitely not limited to - advice on estate planning, tax assessment, zoning, dispute resolution in many different legal situations and cost analysis.

 Myth: A property inspection serves the same purpose as an appraisal.

-Reality: An appraisal report does not serve the same purpose as an inspection.
+Reality: An appraisal does not serve the same purpose as an inspection report.

-The point of an appraisal is to find an opinion of market value during the appraisal process and the completion of the appraisal report.
+The purpose of the appraiser is to find an opinion of value in the appraisal process and through writing the report.

-The job of a home inspector is to find the condition of the home and its major components, then produce a report on these findings.
+The task of a home inspector is to determine the condition of the house and its main components, then write a report on their findings.